danbeck/physalis-tutorials/_cms/hit-the-mole.md

 ---
 <h1>Building a Game using DOM and Javascript</h1>

 _Crowds of hungry Moles are attacking!
-In this tutorial, we build a Hit-the-Mole game, using just DOM and javascript.
-Follow us along with this tutorial and you'll have you first game done in no time!_
+In this tutorial, we build a Hit-the-Mole game for mobile devices, using just DOM and javascript.
+Follow us along with this tutorial and you'll have your first game done in no time!_

 [TOC]